The Last Word

 Interested in checking it out?

-For information on the drop in (when and where) you can contact me at actorsdropin@gmail.com.
-If you are a film or acting industry professional and you want to be added to the weekly e-mail list, contact us at the e-mail address above with "add" in the subject line.
-We will need your full name, your correct e-mail address to send our notices to and a contact phone number.
+.
+If you are a film or acting industry professional and you want to be added to the weekly e-mail list, send a message to the e-mail address above with "add" in the subject line.
+Please include your full name, your correct e-mail address to send our notices to and a contact phone number.

 • All headshots provided courtesy of Ryan Crocker